Arrow icon

 Regardless of the many languages one is fortunate to be fluent in, English takes its place as one of the world’s predominant forms of communication with its influences extending over as much as +2 billion people globally.

 Quirks and inconsistencies aside, the history surrounding its monumental rise is both a fascinating and rich one, and while we promise to be brief, you just might pick up a thing or two that may stimulate your interest in studying English with us here at Oxford International English Schools.
+Our English learning course offers a comprehensive curriculum tailored to all proficiency levels.
+Enroll now to experience an engaging and effective way to improve your language skills.

 Old English (5th to 11th Century)